szczyglis-dev/py-gpt/README.md

 ## Translations / Locale

-PyGPT supports custom translations and user overrides for locale and CSS files.
+PyGPT supports custom translations and profile-specific themes.
 Locale files use the `.ini` format and are loaded automatically by the application.

-Custom locale, CSS, and font files can also be placed in the PyGPT working directory to override the bundled resources.
+Custom themes use a directory-per-theme layout under `%workdir%/css/<theme-id>/`, with optional `app.css`, `app.xml`, and `chat.css` files.
+New custom theme IDs can end in `-dark` or `-light` to define their runtime Dark/Light compatibility; the suffix is omitted from the normal menu title.
+Unsuffixed custom IDs default to Dark.
+A user theme can use the same ID as a built-in theme to override/extend it while keeping the built-in compatibility type.
+Custom fonts can also be placed in the PyGPT working directory.

 For the complete translation, locale, CSS override, and custom font reference, see: